How to correct an oven's temperature setting

 Pull off the TEMP knob.
 On the back of the knob is a small adjustment screw in a track labeled Cooler at one end and Hotter at the other.

 Loosen the screw just enough that you can move it.
-You'll hear clicks as you move the screw.
-Each click is about 10 degrees F (6 degrees C).

 Learn how to replace a damaged outer window panel on your wall oven door with these step-by-step instructions.

 Get your oven temperature under your control by replacing a faulty oven control thermostat.